ghyoo91/JSStudy/README.md

-# PrivateStudy
+# JSStudy
-Just study for JavaScript & Python
+Just study for JavaScript

-1. ./JavascriptStudy : headfirst examples / 2019 Study files / codility questions / just practices
-2. ./Python : Sticker_quiz(Make for fun) / codility questions / just practices
+Some codes and snippets for studying